-When you are first eligible for Medicare, you can join during the 7-month period that begins 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65.
+When you are first eligible for Medicare, you can join during the seven-month period that begins three months before the month you turn 65, includes the month you turn 65, and ends three months after the month you turn 65.

 Special Enrollment Period (SEP)

-In most cases, you must stay enrolled for the calendar year when your coverage began.
+In most cases, you must stay enrolled in the plan for the calendar year when your coverage began.
 You may be able to join, switch or drop a Medicare prescription drug plan during a Special Enrollment Period.
-Below is a list of some, but not all, of the ways that bring about a Special Enrollment Period:
+Here are some, but not all, of the reasons you may need to change plans during an SEP.

 Contact your plan if any of these situations apply to you.
-For more information, refer to the Medicare and You Handbook.
+For more information, refer to the Medicare & You handbook.

 Extra Financial Help